raymyers/JHaml/README.md

 JHaml was created by [Ray Myers](http://cadrlife.com), with very special thanks to the implementers of the original Haml for Ruby, [Hampton Catlin](http://hamptoncatlin.com) and [Nathan Weizenbaum](http://nex-3.com).

-This implementation is licensed under the GNU GPL version 3.0, with the exception of the included libraries, which are licensed as specified in their source folders.
+This implementation is licensed under the GNU GPL version 3.0.
+The libraries it depends on are licensed as follows.

 Google Guava: Apache 2.0